General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

-where the relativistic perturbation of the eikonal, $\psi=-k^i\Xi$, is defined in accordance with equation \eqref{pev5}.
-Therefore, the partial derivatives with respect to $s$ and $t^*$ from the argument $y$, and those with respect to $s_0$ and $t^*$ from $y_0$ in equation \eqref{bumc} are nullified and it is reduced to simpler form
+where $\psi=-k^i\Xi$ is the relativistic perturbation of the eikonal defined in \eqref{pev5}.
+This particular dependence of $\psi$ on its arguments means that the partial derivative of $\psi(y,t^*)$ with respect to $y$ and and that of $\psi(y_0,t^*)$ with respect to $y_0$ vanish in \eqref{bumc} which is reduced to a simpler form